• Skip to main content

 Instructions

-1. Make a brine with the milk, hot water, and salt, stir to dissolve the salt completely.
+1. Make a brine with the milk, hot water, and salt, and stir to dissolve the salt completely.

 Did you make this recipe?